Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Numerical study

 To estimate the sparse volatility matrix $\bSigma$, we used the Global Industry Classification Standard (GICS) \citep{fan2016incorporating}.
-Specifically, the covariance matrix for idiosyncratic components for the different sectors are set to zero and those for the same sector are maintained.
+Specifically, the covariance matrix for idiosyncratic components for the different sectors are set to zero, and those for the same sector are maintained.
 This corresponds to hard-thresholding using the sector information.
 To make the estimates positive semi-definite, we projected the POET estimators onto the positive semi-definite cone in the spectral norm.
+Then, we adjusted the POET estimators with the identity matrix to prevent the singularity as described in \eqref{eq-5.9}.